boyahou/boyahou.github.io/_pages/about.md

   - **B. Hou**, S. Bose and U. Vaidya, “Sparse Learning of Kernel Transfer Operators”, in Proceedings of the Asilomar Conference on Signals, Systems, and Computers, 2021. [download](https://ieeexplore.ieee.org/abstract/document/9723412)

-  - A.Reddy Ramapuram Matavalam, **B. Hou**, H.Choi, S.Bose, U.Vaidya, “Data-Driven Transient Stability Analysis Using the Koopman Operator”, under submission at the International Journal of Electrical Power and Energy Systems. [download](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4805006)
+  - A.Reddy Ramapuram Matavalam, **B. Hou**, H.Choi, S.Bose, U.Vaidya, “Data-Driven Transient Stability Analysis Using the Koopman Operator”, under submission at the International Journal of Electrical Power and Energy Systems, 2024. [download](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4805006)

   - **B. Hou**, S. Sanjari, A. Koppel, S. Bose, "Compressed Online Learning of Conditional Distribution with Kernels".
-Under submission at COLT 24
+Under submission at COLT 2024

 - ## Preparing Electrified Transportation:
    Electrification can help to reduce the carbon footprint of aviation.
 The transition away from the jet fuel-powered airplane towards battery-powered electrified aircraft will impose extra charging requirements on airports.
 In order to handle the impending electrification of commercial aviation, I study the interdependency of transportation (airlines) and the energy infrastructure at airports.